Energy-and-renewable-energy/scaphandre/docs_src/references/exporter-riemann.md

 * `--cert` to specify the client certificate.
 * `--key` to specify the **RSA** key to be used by the client certificate.

 Use `-q` or `--qemu` option if you are running scaphandre on a hypervisor.
-In that case a label with the vm name will be added to all `qemu-system*` processes.
+In that case a label with the vm name will be added to all `qemu-system*` processes
 This will allow to easily create charts consumption for each vm and defined which one is the top contributor.

 *Troubleshooting note:* run  Scaphandre using `-vv` parameter.
 If Scaphandre is stuck on the `Send data` log event, ensure you are connecting the Riemann server using a TLS port (5554 in the below example).